Tomb of Thutmose II: Contents

 The tomb's contents included several artefacts that confirmed its royal ownership.
 Surviving decorative elements included alabaster vessels bearing hieroglyphic inscriptions of Thutmose II's name, referring to him as the Osiris Aakheperenre (a reference to Thutmose II's prenomen), and hieroglyphic inscriptions of his sister-wife, the Great Royal Wife Hatshepsut, suggesting that his burial rites were carried out by Hatshepsut as his son and successor, Thutmose III, was too young at the time to perform them himself.
 The uncovered artefacts were the first of Thutmose II's funerary furniture to be found.
-Archaeologists surmised that other objects in the tomb were destroyed by floods.
-There were no fragments of proper burial goods, but many fragments of pottery vessels, mainly from chambers B and C indicate that a burial took place.
+Archaeologists surmised that other objects in the tomb were either destroyed by floods or removed from the flooded tomb to a second tomb.
+There were no fragments of proper burial goods, but several fragments of pottery vessels, mainly from chambers B and C indicating that a burial took place.

 Decoration

 Many of the wall decorations have been badly damaged by the flash floods that periodically sweep through the valley.
-The excavation revealed mortar fragments decorated with blue inscriptions along with yellow star motifs.
-On fragments of a yellow-tinged background (intended to resemble aged papyrus), it was discovered that the tomb also contained portions of the Amduat, a funerary text commonly found in royal tombs of the period intended to guide deceased royalty through the afterlife, with text written in the cursive hieroglyphic book hand used more commonly for sacred texts on papyrus.
-Thus, archaeologists surmised that the decoration of the tomb would have originally resembled that of KV34, the tomb of Thutmose II's son, Thutmose III.
+The excavation revealed plastered limestone fragments from the ceiling decorated with blue paint and yellow stars.
+The tomb also contained portions of the Amduat, a funerary text commonly found in royal tombs of the period intended to guide the deceased king through the night to take his place with the sun in the afterlife.
+As with the tomb of his son, Thutmose III (KV34), the surviving fragments of the Amduat text is written in the cursive hieroglyphs and follow very closely to those in KV34.
+Thus, archaeologists surmised that the decoration of the tomb of Thutmose II would have originally resembled that of KV34, the tomb of Thutmose II's son, Thutmose III.